Dan Connor (American football): College career

 Connor attended Pennsylvania State University, where he played for coach Joe Paterno's Penn State Nittany Lions football team from 2004 to 2007.
-He earned All-America honors his junior and senior seasons at Penn State and passed Nittany Lion great Paul Posluszny on November 3, 2007 to become first on Penn State's career tackles list.
+He earned All-America honors his junior and senior seasons at Penn State and passed Nittany Lion great Paul Posluszny on November 3, 2007, to become first on Penn State's career tackles list.

 Connor's game-high nine tackles along with an interception of a Colt Brennan pass in the 2008 Senior Bowl earned him the game's Under Armour Award—essentially the North team's MVP.

 Professional career

 Pre-draft

-Connor's superlative college career led to his #23 ranking on Sports Illustrated's list of the top 25 2008 NFL Draft candidates.
+Connor's superlative college career led to his #23 ranking on Sports Illustrated's list of the top 25 2008 NFL draft candidates.
 He left the NFL Combine after getting sick.
-He ran a 4.63 40-yard dash at his Pro Day.
-He also bench pressed 225 lbs 22 times and jumped 35" vertically.

 Carolina Panthers (first stint)

-Connor was selected by the Carolina Panthers in the third round (74th overall) of the 2008 NFL Draft.
+Connor was selected by the Carolina Panthers in the third round (74th overall) of the 2008 NFL draft.
 Due to the Panthers' wealth of talent at linebacker, Connor played sparingly—mostly on special teams—in the first 3 weeks before a torn ACL suffered during a loss to the Minnesota Vikings ended his season.
 On September 23, he was placed on the injured reserve list.
 He had 4 special teams tackles.

 In 2009, he played mainly on special teams, collecting 14 special teams tackles (led the team), 19 defensive tackles, one quarterback pressure and one fumble recovery.

 In 2010, despite reportedly fielding several trade inquiries during the offseason, the Panthers made it clear Connor would compete for a starting job that season after the team released veteran linebacker Na'il Diggs.
 He competed for the strongside linebacker position with James Anderson, before he was named the starter at middle linebacker after Jon Beason was moved to weakside linebacker.
 On November 9, he was placed on the injured reserve list with a fractured hip bone and Beason was moved back to middle linebacker.
 Connor finished with 60 tackles, one sack, 4 quarterback pressures and one pass defensed.

 In 2011, he took over the middle linebacker starter position in the second game after Beason was lost for the year with a torn left Achilles tendon.
 He was inactive with a shoulder injury against the Detroit Lions.
 He registered 87 tackles (third on the team), one forced fumble and 3 special teams tackles.